Ciunkos/ciunkos.com/src/blog/posts/debugging-javascript-the-basics/index.md

 const log = tap(console.log)
 ```

-With the help of this little method we can just insert it to a long chain of opperations and ispect the values as they flow through.
+With the help of this little method we can just insert it to a long chain of operations and inspect the values as they flow through.

 ```javascript
 ;[1, 2, 3, 4, 5]